 Orange was one of the UK’s most popular mobile networks before it merged with T-Mobile in the UK.
-Now known as EE, the modern day Orange has over 28 million customers.
+Now known as EE, the modern day it has over 28 million customers.

-For Orange customers that are looking for help with their bill, or from moving over to EE, you can call the Orange customer service number on the telephone number below.
-The Orange phone number is open Monday through Friday 8:00 AM to 10:00 PM, Saturday and Sunday 8:00 AM to 8:00 PM.
+For customers that are looking for help with their bill, or from moving over to EE, you can call the Orange customer service number on the telephone number below.
+The Orange phone number is open Weekdays – 8:00am-8:00pm and on Weekends – 8:00am-6:00pm.

 Orange Phone Number: